SYS-Labs/rollux/ops-bedrock/P2P.md

 ## Step 5: Start node

-Finally, you can run the `make p2p-tanenbaum-up` command to start your P2P node.
+Finally, you can run `make p2p-rollux-up` for mainnet and `make p2p-tanenbaum-up` for testnet to start your P2P node.
 This command will start the Docker container and connect to the nodes specified in your `--p2p-static` flag.
 You will find your peer id in the startup logs of op-node service.
 On first time run on a fresh machine, op-node will exit, this is expected because it requires l1 to be synced up to the genesis block in .devnet/rollup.json, but ideally would be better to allow l1 sync up completely